Flying Dutchman: In film

 The story was dramatised in the 1951 film Pandora and the Flying Dutchman, starring James Mason and Ava Gardner.
 In this version, the Flying Dutchman is a man, not a ship, and the main action takes place on the Mediterranean coast of Spain during the summer of 1930.
-Centuries earlier the Dutchman had killed his wife, wrongly believing her to be unfaithful.
-At his trial he was unrepentant and cursed God.
+Centuries earlier, the Dutchman had killed his wife, wrongly believing her to be unfaithful.
+At his trial, he was unrepentant and cursed God.
 Providence condemned him to roam the seas until he found the true meaning of love.
-In the only plot point taken from earlier versions of the story, once every seven years the Dutchman is allowed ashore for six months to search for a woman who will love him enough to die for him, releasing him from his curse, and he finds her in Pandora, played by Gardner.
+In the only plot point taken from earlier versions of the story, once every seven years, the Dutchman is allowed ashore for six months to search for a woman who will love him enough to die for him, releasing him from his curse, and he finds her in Pandora, played by Gardner.

 The Pirates of the Caribbean franchise features a ship named the Flying Dutchman.
 It first made appearances in Pirates of the Caribbean: Dead Man's Chest (2006) and Pirates of the Caribbean: At World's End (2007), captained by Davy Jones until his heart was stabbed by Will Turner, who became the new captain of the Dutchman.
-In a story partly inspired by Richard Wagner's opera, he can step on land once every ten years, and that at any time, if he finds a love that is true then his attachment to the ship is broken.
-Although it was believed Will's curse was lifted 10 years after the events of At World's End, Will was still cursed aboard the Dutchman in Pirates of the Caribbean: Dead Men Tell No Tales (2017).
-The Flying Dutchman also made appearances in the video games Disney Infinity, Kingdom Hearts III, and Sea of Thieves: A Pirate's Life.
+In a story partly inspired by Richard Wagner's opera, he can step on land once every ten years, and that at any time, if he finds a love that is true, then his attachment to the ship is broken.
+Although it was believed that Will's curse was lifted after the "Ten years later" post-credit scene of At World's End, Will was still cursed aboard the Dutchman over 20 years later in Pirates of the Caribbean: Dead Men Tell No Tales (2017).
+The Flying Dutchman also made appearances in the video games Disney Infinity, Kingdom Hearts III, and Sea of Thieves.

-In video game

-In Sea of Thieves In the "A Pirate's Life" tall tale, the player has to fight with the Flying Dutchman to progress.
-In the "Dark Brethren" tall tale the player has to defend the vessel against non-player enemies.
-In this section the player is free to wander inside the ship and can play the iconic Organ pipe.

 In music

-In 1949 RCA Victor, inventors of the single 45 RPM format, released as one of their first singles a recording of the legend in song in bandleader Hugo Winterhalter's "The Flying Dutchman", sung as a sea shanty.
+In 1949, RCA Victor, inventors of the single 45 RPM format, released as one of their first singles a recording of the legend in song in bandleader Hugo Winterhalter's "The Flying Dutchman", sung as a sea shanty.

 Dutch symphonic black metal band Carach Angren wrote a concept album about the Flying Dutchman entitled Death Came Through a Phantom Ship.

-Tin Machine, fronted by David Bowie, mentions it in their song 'Amlapura' on the Tin Machine II (1991) album.
+Tin Machine, fronted by David Bowie, mentions it in their song "Amlapura" on the Tin Machine II (1991) album.

-"The Flying Dutchman" is a song by the pirate themed music group The Jolly Rogers.
+"The Flying Dutchman" is a song by the pirate-themed music group The Jolly Rogers.
 Its lyrics narrate the encounter of a ship crew with the titular ghost ship.

 "Flying Dutchman" is a B-side from Tori Amos's 1992 debut album Little Earthquakes.

 "Flying Dutchman" is a track on Jethro Tull's 1979 twelfth studio album Stormwatch.